sgtsmall/VK2BV_repeater_config/Defaults/README_MD380.md

      * Your ID and similar fields in General Settings.

      You probably want to move some other channels into the VK2RCG zone (e.g. ROT,ROZ, RCG FM).

+     The tools I am using:-
+        - Tyt MD-380 CPS
+        - ContactManagerV123.exe from n0gsg
+        - CPS Programmer V0-20 from DL5MCC
+        I also originally used
+        G4EML tools, but I generate all that data now.